-- good quality draft financial statements and supporting working papers by the agreed deadline; - appropriate Council staff to be available throughout the agreed audit period; and - complete and prompt responses to audit questions and information requests.
+- good quality draft financial statements and supporting working papers by the agreed deadline; - appropriate Council staff to be available throughout the agreed audit period; and - complete and prompt responses to audit questions.

-If you are unable to meet key dates within our agreed timetable, we will notify you of the impact on the timing of your audit, which may include postponing your audit until later in the summer and redeploying the team to other work to meet deadlines elsewhere.
+If you are unable to meet key dates within our agreed timetable, we will notify you of the impact on the timing of your audit, which may be that we postpone your audit until later in the summer and redeploy the team to other work to meet deadlines elsewhere.